gloveboxes/Azure-Sphere-Learning-Path/README.md

 * One ARM Cortex A7 core running Embedded Linux (built with Yokto), exposing a set of POSIX APIs.
 Developers can build and deploy a **High Level** application to this core.
 This core is also responsible for the TrustZone Security Monitor, threat detection reporting, and OS and Application life cycle management.
 * Two ARM Cortex M4Fs.
 Developers can build and deploy **Real Time** applications to these cores.
 Real Time applications can be built against the baremetal or built using  real time frameworks such as FreeRTOS, and in the future, Azure RTOS.

-The MT3620 MCU is also know as a Crossover MCU as it bridges the application world of ARM Cortex A7 with the Real time world of ARM Cortex M4.
+The MT3620 MCU is also known as a Crossover MCU as it bridges the application world of ARM Cortex A7 with the Real time world of ARM Cortex M4.

 ### Firewalls